 This issue paper, along with the principles-based bond definition, was exposed March 2, 2022, with comments due May 6, 2022.
 The Working Group heard comments on July 18, 2022, and directed limited edits to be reflected as followed:

-Revise the guidance related to U.S. Treasury Inflation Protected Securities (TIPs) and paragraph 3b of the bond definition to clarify the guidance regarding variable contractual principal and interest payments.
+Revise the guidance related to U.S. Treasury Inflation Protected Securities (TIPs) and to clarify the guidance regarding variable contractual principal and interest payments.
 These revisions clarified that securities with plain-vanilla inflation adjustment mechanisms are not intended to be captured within the provisions that restrict bond classification due to varying principal or interest payments, as well as clarified that other variances in contractual amounts due to reference variables (and not just equity interests) are intended to be precluded from bond treatment.

 Revise guidance describing substantive credit enhancements, particularly to revise reference to the first loss “tranche” as the first loss “position” and clarify that securitization tranches that do not have contractual principal and interest payments along with substantive credit enhancement do not qualify as a Schedule D Bond and shall be reported on Schedule BA.
 (Tranches without contractual principal and interest payments are considered residual tranches shall be on Schedule BA.)